X-Factor (2020 comic book): Characters

 In the comic, the X-Factor team reports to the Five; a group of five mutants who combine their powers to resurrect dead mutants.
 According to Williams, the comic was initially "pitched as a missing persons mystery book", but decided to place more emphasis on the Five and the resurrection process after noticing fan interest in the subject.
 She worked with X-Men writer Jonathan Hickman and editor Jordan D. White to establish the cast of the series.

 Northstar was chosen because Williams had become attached to the character while writing the Age of X-Man: X-Tremists miniseries.
 Moreover, Northstar's marriage to his human husband Kyle would allow her to depict a mutant–human relationship.
 The decision to include Polaris in the cast was hard for Williams, as she was unfamiliar with the character.
 However, she included her on the team because of her history with being a member of X-Factor and having "character work that desperately needs doing".

 The remaining members of the team were all chosen based on their investigative skills and capability.
 Rachel due to her telepathy and "incredible lore and untapped potential", having chosen Prodigy for similar reasons.
-Eye-Boy was chosen because of his x-ray vision and acting as the team's youngest member, while Daken inclusion was because Williams felt the team needed a "fucky thot enforcer".
+Eye-Boy was chosen because of his x-ray vision and acting as the team's youngest member, while Daken's inclusion was because Williams felt the team needed a "fucky thot enforcer".

-Williams stated that Aurora was initially supposed to only assist the team from their headquarters as—similarly to Polaris—viewed the character as one that required independent work "without Northstar overshadowing her".
+Williams stated that Aurora was initially supposed to only assist the team from their headquarters as—similarly to Polaris—she viewed the character as one that required independent work "without Northstar overshadowing her".